chentsulin/awesome-graphql/README.md

 ### Scala Examples

 * [sangria-akka-http-example](https://github.com/sangria-graphql/sangria-akka-http-example) - An example GraphQL server written with akka-http and [sangria](http://sangria-graphql.org)
+* [sangria-playground](https://github.com/sangria-graphql/sangria-playground) - An example of GraphQL server written with Play and sangria.

 <a name="video" />
 ## Videos